-Ganglion cysts may sound unusual or even scary, but they are noncancerous lumps that are usually nothing to worry about.
-These small, fluid-filled sacs can appear near joints—often on the hands, wrists or ankles—and they’re fairly common.
+Ganglion cysts are noncancerous lumps that commonly form near joints, especially the wrist, hand or ankle.
+These small, fluid-filled sacs are fairly common and may cause swelling, discomfort or pain in the affected area.
 While they can cause discomfort or even pain, ganglion cysts often go away on their own.

 If not, they can be treated safely by a health care provider.